Mardi Gras in the United States: New Orleans

 New Orleans Mardi Gras celebrations draw hundreds of thousands of tourists to the city to mingle with the locals at the famed parties and parades.
 As many as a half-million spectators have been estimated by officials to line the route of major parades.
 The first Mardi Gras festivities in Louisiana were held on March 3, 1699.
 On that day, a group of French explorers set up camp on the west bank of the Mississippi River, about 60 miles downriver from what is now New Orleans.
 The group's leader, Pierre Baptiste Le Moyne, Sieur d'Iberville dubbed the spot La Pointe du Mardi Gras.
 Three hundred years later, the Rex organization put a marker at the site.

 An account from 1743 notes that the custom of holding Carnival balls was established by that date, during the time when Bienville was governor.
 On Mardi Gras, there were masques and processions in the streets of the city, although they were, at times, prohibited by law.
 The celebrations were quickly resumed whenever restrictions were lifted or the enforcement of them was lax.
-In 1833, Bernard Xavier de Marigny de Mandeville, a rich plantation owner, raised the money to fund an official Mardi Gras celebration.
+In 1833, Bernard de Marigny, a wealthy French Creole plantation owner, raised the money to fund an official Mardi Gras celebration, a parade followed by tableau and ball.

-On Mardi Gras of 1857 the Mistick Krewe of Comus held its first parade.
-Comus is the oldest continuously active Mardi Gras organization.
+Building on Marigny's 1833 festivities in 1857 a group of anglo-Americans, some from Mobile mystic societies founded The Mistick Krewe of Comus.
+Comus while no longer parading, still hosts the oldest continuous Tableau and Ball.
 It originated a number of traditions that continue today (such as the use of floats in parades) and is considered the first Carnival krewe in the modern sense of the term.
+Next, the Twelfth Night Revelers were formed in 1870 to celebrate Epiphany, the official start of the Carnival Season.

 In 1875, the state of Louisiana declared Mardi Gras a legal holiday.
 Economic, political, and weather conditions sometimes led to the cancellation of some or all of the major parades, especially during the American Civil War, World War I and World War II, but Carnival has always been observed in the city in some way.

 The last large parades went through the narrow streets of the city's old French Quarter neighborhood in 1972.
 Larger floats and crowds and safety concerns led the city government to prohibit big parades in the Quarter.